-We created a rogue access point to which client machine (smartphone) was connected using wifi-pumpkin tool.
-And we bridged this interface with another interface connected to internet to provide internect connection to client.
+We created a rogue access point to which client machine (smartphone) was connected using the wifi-pumpkin tool.
+And we bridged this interface with another interface connected to the internet to provide internet connection to the client.

-Now bettercap strips original SSL certicates and uses self signed certificates on the SSL traffic.
+Now bettercap strips original SSL certificates and uses self-signed certificates on the SSL traffic.

 Then we tried logging in Axis Bank mobile app.

-If SSL certificate validation is properly implemented then application should not have established connection and had thrown SSL error because bettercap is injecting self signed certificate.
-But to our surprise it went ahead ignored the SSL check and established connection with server.
+If SSL certificate validation is properly implemented then the application should not have established a connection and had thrown SSL error because bettercap is injecting self-signed certificate.
+But to our surprise, it went ahead ignored the SSL check and established a connection to the server.

-Bettercap was able to disect SSL connection and dump the messages.
+Bettercap was able to dissect SSL connection and dump the messages.